djlacavera21/nyano.org/README.md

 where addresses can be added, edited or removed.
 Contacts support import and export to a JSON file for easy backup.
 You can also export or import the entire application settings from the Settings page or reset all saved data.
+Transactions created in the wallet view are now broadcast to the configured RPC endpoint, so the wallet is usable on the Nyano network.
 The desktop app now saves its window size and position so it reopens exactly where you left it.
 A basic application menu provides Quit and About actions; the About dialog shows the current version number.